Deriba (caldera): Biology

 Vegetation above 2400 m elevation in the Marra Mountains, including around Deriba, consists of man-made grassland with scarce trees such as the wild olive.
 The plant life is classified as Afromontane, it also includes species from temperate climates.
 It is likely that past humid periods permitted the expansion of Mediterranean species into the Jebel Marra mountains.
 Presently, Jebel Marra is a suitable site for agriculture and used as such by the Fur people.
 Semi-desert and desert landscapes dominate the region around the Marra Mountains.

 The lakes are salty, oxygen poor and remote and thus contain little plant or animal life.
 Some vegetation grows around the smaller lake, as well as in other parts of the Deriba caldera where water is available.

 Copepods live in the smaller lake, while the larger one is populated by blue-green algae and rotifers.
 Spirulina occurs in the large lake, and Melosira and Nitzscia diatoms have been identified in the small lake.
 The copepod Eucyclops gibsoni has been encountered in the small lake.
 Among the rotifers are Brachionus dimidiatus, Brachionus plicatilis, Hexarthra jenkinae and Lecane bulla, some of which also occur in the smaller lake.
-Ephedra flies are widespread around the large lake, and other insects were collected on the small lake.
+Ephydra flies are widespread around the large lake, and other insects were collected on the small lake.
 Birds such as greenshanks, little grebes, sacred ibis and stilts are uncommon.